-BibleWay Publishing is a non-profit Bible ministry.
-Its primary focus is on the websites and digital books of the International Bible Knowledge Institute.
-The objective of IBKI is to make Bible lessons available to anyone interested in learning more about God and His will.
-Students are NOT required to attend the Institute to earn a certificate or diploma.
-These lessons can be studied online or in classrooms, by Zoom, downloaded to digital devices, emailed, printed, or used by individuals, groups, or churches in their evangelistic ministry.
-IBKI is not an accredited institution.
+Bible Way Publishing is a non-profit Bible ministry focusing on the websites and digital books of the International Bible Knowledge Institute (IBKI).
+The objective of IBKI is to make Bible lessons available to anyone interested in learning and teaching God's will.

-We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or from any other source.
-The "commentaries" presented in the International Institute of Biblical Knowledge (IBKI) lessons are the opinions of the authors or compilers.
-Opinions often find their way into audio, video, and print lessons, as well as Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.
+We recommend that you study your Bible to determine the accuracy of what is stated in these lessons or those from any other source.
+Opinions often find their way into audio, digital, video, printed lessons, Bible commentaries; and, in the teachings of preachers, ministers, pastors, priests, and rabbis.

-You should always verify all the comments, opinions, and teachings of these since it is YOUR responsibility to seek, know and do the will of God.
+The comments presented in the International Bible Knowledge Institute's lessons are the opinions of the authors or compilers.
+You should always verify the comments, opinions, and teachings of all Bible material since it is YOUR responsibility to seek, know and do the will of God.

 To check the truth of any teaching, read different Bible translations, and consult Bible dictionaries and lexicons to learn the meaning of unfamiliar words or phrases.
-Be careful with any dictionary definitions, as dictionaries give the meaning of words and phrases from the original language to current usage.